BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 The advantage of this approach is that there’s a lot of flexibility regarding the solution you use for POS and the sort of hardware that’s available for it — the disadvantage is that your POS system will be less tightly integrated with your online store, and if you need support with it, you’ll end up dealing with two companies: BigCommerce and whoever your POS provider is.

-BigCommerce’s abandoned cart saver feature
+BigCommerce’s abandoned cart saving feature

 A BigCommerce feature worth singling out for praise is its abandoned cart feature.
 This lets you send three automated emails to site visitors who go part of the way through the sales process only to leave your store without buying anything.